isislab-unisa/sof/README.md

 In the following there are shown the SCUD parameters XML schemas:

 * **XML Domain**
-To [this](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/xml/schema/domain.xsd) link there is the domain XML schema.
+To [this](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/xml/schema/domain.xsd) link there is the domain XML schema for the simulation model parameters.

 - - -

 * **XML Input**
-To [this](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/xml/schema/input.xsd) link there is the input XML schema.
+To [this](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/xml/schema/input.xsd) link there is the input XML schema  for the simulation model parameters.

 - - -

 * **XML Output**
-To [this](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/xml/schema/output.xsd) link there is the output XML schema.
+To [this](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/xml/schema/output.xsd) link there is the output XML schema for the simulation model parameters.

 - - -

-## Getting Started SCUD Client, an example of simple client
+## Getting Started SCUD Client
+#### Getting Started _**SCUD Simple Java Client**_

 Here is a minimum example of defining a client application using the SCUD core.
 The program create new simulation job in SO mode, submit the job to the system and wait until the process are finished.

 After build the project by Maven `mvn package`, you are able to run the example in the class `SCUDCoreSimpleApplication.java`.
-The final release is `target/SCUD-1.0-client-shell.jar`, exec the command in the target dir:

-	$ java -jar SCUD-1.0-client-shell.jar

 This simple application shows some SCUD core features:
 *	create new simulation optimization process;